 The ambition of the War Graves Commission when planning the cemeteries for the dead will be to give equal recognition to individuals killed - each to be identified as far as is possible by a standardized headstone inscribed with name, rank, regiment number, date of death and age, if known.
 In the past, most soldiers had been left to die where they fell on the battlefield with no marked grave or formal symbolic recognition with which grieving family and friends could identify.
-The exercise of making individual headstones, while recognizing the devastating loss of an individual life is also a consequence of a bureaucratic accounting rationale.
+The exercise of making individual headstones, while recognizing the devastating loss of an individual life, is also a consequence of a bureaucratic accounting rationale.
 The tablet registers the pre-existence of a living body as a textual body, although in many cases the remains of the body are not physically proximate to the headstone.
 Standard epitaphs will be suggested by the authorities, but if an identification is possible, and the bereaved have the emotional strength, the luxury of education or money, the commission will allow personal epitaphs to be added, subject to censorship.
 It is these personal epitaphs that interrupt the authority of identification and directly address the visitor today.
 The design of the type face for inscription will be carefully thought out to allow for maximum legibility of the words at a certain correct distance.

 IMAGE 8